-- For a moment, let it hang beside your ear - 1.
-Lift the hearing aid from behind the ear.
-2. Using your thumb and index finger, gently pull the earmould (not the hearing aid or the tubing) loose from the ear.
-If your earmould has a removal cord, use it.
-Remove the earmould completely by gently twisting it
+- 1. Lift the hearing aid from behind the ear - 2.
+Using your thumb and index finger, take hold of the earmould (not the hearing aid or the tubing) - 3.
+Gently twist and pull the earmould to remove it from the ear